stlviper/18F-Prototype/README.md

 ### Running Mocha unit tests

-Mocha tests are automatically run on a grunt build, which is run on the grunt deploy job as above
+Mocha tests are automatically run on a grunt build, which is run on the grunt deploy job as above.

 ###